openfga/cli/README.md

 ##### Read the Latest Authorization Model

-If `model-id` is not specified using the `get` command, the latest authorization model will be returned.
+If `model-id` is not specified when using the `get` command, the latest authorization model will be returned.

 ###### Command
 fga models **get**